 Example of a payment using several intermediaries

 In Sweden, settlement of all payments from an account in one bank to an account in another bank takes place by moving money between these banks’ accounts at the Riksbank.
-This reduces the risks inherent in settlement in that the Riksbank can neither encounter liquidity problems nor enter bankruptcy.
+This reduces the risks associated with settlement because the Riksbank can neither have liquidity problems – that is, not have the money to make a payment at some point – nor go bankrupt.
 If settlement were instead to take place at a third bank, there would be greater risks in that this bank could both encounter liquidity problems and enter into bankruptcy.
 The Riksbank’s system for settlement is called RIX.

 Account payments are not usually settled one by one.
 Instead, a clearing organisation (in Sweden Bankgirot) usually combines a large number of payments at certain fixed times, which are then exchanged as payments in RIX.
 This means that payments in RIX are fewer than the payments made via all the different accounts in the different banks every day.
-If it is urgent, a bank can send a single payment via RIX on request of a customer.
+In some urgent cases, a bank can send a single payment via RIX on request of a customer.

 Apart from the companies mentioned above, there exist a whole series of companies offering services related to transactions between accounts.
 You can read more about these in the publication “The Swedish retail payment market”.